superadministration/super/README.md

 # Super

-Super is a single dependency admin framework for Ruby on Rails applications.
+Super is a zero\* dependency admin framework for Ruby on Rails applications.

 Its mission: to evade dependencies, to improve developer productivity and admin efficiency, to go where no one has gone before.
 Most of the alternatives I tried